-The focus of the course is measurement techniques used in and around wind turbines, including use of the relevant international standards and evaluation of uncertainty.
+During the course, you will learn about the measurement techniques used in and around wind turbines, including the use of the relevant international standards and evaluation of uncertainty.

 - Design outlines of data acquisition systems considering the requirements and the local conditions.

 - Define the concept of uncertainty for a measured quantity.

 - Identify relevant measurement standards in wind energy.